simple-crypto/simple-website/vision.md

 mostly closed source setting.
-This situation is reflected by evaluation practices for which requiring implementation details may increase the "perceived complexity" of an attack (e.g., as rated by the [Common Criteria](https://www.commoncriteriaportal.org/){:target="_blank"} framework) and therefore decrease its certification level [\[L16\]](/pdfs/Lomne_16.pdf){:target="_blank"}.
+This situation is reflected by evaluation practices for which requiring implementation details may increase the "perceived complexity" of an attack (e.g., as rated by the [Common Criteria](https://www.commoncriteriaportal.org/){:target="_blank"} framework) and therefore (somewhat artificially) increase its certification level [\[L16\]](/pdfs/Lomne_16.pdf){:target="_blank"}.
 While these approaches were necessary first steps towards solving the embedded security challenge, <strong><em>our vision is that as research advances, the security